Acacia - Chrono Echo

 Well, Acacia is here to deliver, using the new Flying Sword weapon type.

-Despite swords generally being, you know... melee weapons throughout history, Acacia's surprisingly good throwing arm and her infinite ammo hack allows her to just endlessly fling them from long range.
+Despite swords generally being, you know... melee weapons, Acacia's surprisingly good throwing arm and her infinite ammo hack allows her to just endlessly fling them from long range.

 ...and I do mean long range - Her daggers outrange an SMG, and the optimal range of her daggers is the same as the maximum range of a shotgun.